antronerds/r2-training-courses/docs/Vitiligo_Clin_Cell_biology.md

 Datasets have a structured naming in R2, using the following rules: Category - Tissue/ Tumor - author - number of samples (N) - normalization - chiptype.
 When you click on a specific dataset, in the box below you will find a description of that dataset, including a link to Pubmed (if available).
 We will start analyzing the Natarajan dataset.
-The grid tells us that this dataset (of which Natarajan is author) contains 30 samples (per patient 1 Lesional (vitiligo spot) and 1 non-lesional (normal skin vitiligo patient) sample), and was analyzed by bulk sequencing of RNA [Material says DNA but this is not correct?] .
+The grid tells us that this dataset (of which Natarajan is author) contains 30 samples (per patient 1 Lesional (vitiligo spot) and 1 non-lesional (normal skin vitiligo patient) sample), and was analyzed by bulk sequencing of RNA.
-•	Select any of the two **Natarajan** datasets and click on **Confirm selection**.[it looks like these two are identical is that ok?]
-In Box 2 you will now see this dataset.
+•	Select any of the two **Natarajan** datasets and click on **Confirm selection**, In Box 2 you will now see this dataset.
 We can now use this dataset for further analysis.

 ## 3.3 Pathogenesis of vitiligo

 As you know from the lectures, vitiligo is an cutaneous autoimmune disease in which the pigment-producing melanocytes are eliminated, resulting in patches of depigmented white spots.
 The pathogenesis of vitiligo is multifactorial in which genetic factors, environmental triggers (i.e. chemical compounds), oxidative stress, and autoimmune mechanisms play a part on the disease development.
 Figure 1 shows a schematic picture of lesional (left side) and non-lesional (right side) vitiligo skin.!